 Praxis und Revolution, the book based on my PhD, appeared in German in 2018; an English translation has just come out with Columbia University Press.
-My current work on the genealogy of property builds on an article that I published in Critical Times in 2020: “Ownership’s Shadow“.
+My work on the genealogy of property builds on an article that I published in Critical Times in 2020: “Ownership’s Shadow“.
 I also enjoy writing literary essays, like this “Brief aus dem Wald” in Le Monde diplomatique.